ShoaibShuja/FMIntroWithDropdown/README.md

 3. Enjoy! 🎊

 ## 📅 Future Improvements
+ 💡

-The card can be made using some different colors 💡 Although its super unnecessary but the card can be animated using GSAP 💡 Add you own idea as well 🌱
+Add you own idea as well 🌱

 ## 📫 Contact

 ShoaibShuja: https://github.com/ShoaibShuja

 Feel free to reach out if you have any questions or feedback!

 Happy Coding! 🤗�